parkerhancock/yankee/README.md

 ## Quick Start

-There are two main modules: `sugar.json.schema` and `sugar.xml.schema`.
+There are two main modules: `gelatin_extract.json.schema` and `gelatin_extract.xml.schema`.
 Those modules support defining class-style deserializers.
 Both start by subclassing a `Schema` class, and then defining attributes from the `fields` submodule.

 ### JSON Deserializer Example